archive-stodo/cryptofire/README.md

 The higher the ABVT% the more agressively an instrument is bought.

-BinanceDataServiceImpl

-  .getVolumeWeightedMostAgressivelyBoughtBTCSymbols(int numberOfSymabolsToReturn)
+BinanceDataServiceImpl.getVolumeWeightedMostAgressivelyBoughtBTCSymbols(int numberOfSymabolsToReturn)

-   returns most agressively bought BTC symbols.
+   returns most agressively bought BTC symbols